Ancient Roman cuisine: Dairy

 Cheese was eaten and its manufacture was well-established by the Roman Empire period.
 It was part of the standard rations for Roman soldiers and was popular among civilians as well.
 The Emperor Diocletian (284–305 CE) fixed maximum prices for cheese.
 The manufacture of cheese and its quality and culinary uses are mentioned by a number of Roman authors: Pliny the Elder described cheese's dietary and medicinal uses in Book 28 of Historia Naturalis, and Varro in De Agricultura described the Roman cheesemaking season (spring and summer) and compared soft, new cheeses with drier, aged cheeses.
 The most extensive description of Roman cheese-making comes from Columella, from his treatise on Roman agriculture, De Re Rustica.

 Condiments

 Garum was the distinctive fish sauce of ancient Rome.
 It was used as a seasoning, in place of salt; as a table condiment; and as a sauce.
 There were four major fish sauce types: garum, liquamen, muria, and allec.
 It was made in different qualities, from fish such as tuna, mullet, and sea bass.
-It could be flavoured, for example mixed with wine, or diluted with water (hydrogarum), a form popular among Roman soldiers, although the emperor Elagabalus asserted that he was the first to serve it at public banquets in Rome.
+It could be flavored, for example mixed with wine, or diluted with water (hydrogarum), a form popular among Roman soldiers, although the emperor Elagabalus asserted that he was the first to serve it at public banquets in Rome.
 The most costly garum was garum sociorum, made from mackerel (scomber) at the New Carthage fisheries in Spain, and widely traded.
 Pliny wrote in his Natural History that two congii (7 litres) of this sauce cost 1,000 sesterces.
 One thousand sesterces in the Early Empire was equal to 110 g of gold.